 The Designated Safeguarding Lead is Cheryl Wass.
-The Designated Alternates are Alison Lewis and Nadia Fenn.
+The Designated Alternates are Alison Lewis and Lucy Jackson.
 Alison Lewis is the named e-safety adult.
-Two governors have responsibility for safeguarding and children protection: Sarah Samways and Rebecca Fitzpatrick.
+The Governor with responsibility for safeguarding and children protection is Rev Mark Woodrow.

 If a staff member suspects that a child in their class may be victims of abuse, they should immediately inform the named person about their concerns.